Jan-Kerschbaum/Parec/README.md

 ***
 ## 📝 Contributions <a name="contributions"></a>

 Jan Kerschbaum was primarily involved in the development of both the frontend and backend components of the Parec project, while Dilara Auykurth was responsible setting up a Docker configuration.
 Sandra Friebolin was in charge of managing the Elasticsearch database, pre-processing data, and writing README files, and Annalena Frey focused on testing.
-All team members shared responsibilities for documenting the project, ensuring that the work is thoroughly and accurately documented for future reference.
+All team members shared responsibilities for evaluating and documenting the project, ensuring that the work is thoroughly and accurately documented for future reference.